zawzaww/android-guides/README.md

 # Android Building Tutorials

-## Guide/Tutorials: Building Android CustomROM, Custom Kernel and CustomRecovery (TWRP) From SourceCode
+## Tutorials: Building Pure Android OS, Kernel and CustomRecovery (TWRP) From SourceCode

 ## Index:
 - Building Kernel for Android Devices from SourceCode
   - How to Build Kernel
   - How to Add Awesome Kernel Features
   - How to Update Latest upstream Linux Kernel version
-- Building Android CustomROM for Android Devices from SourceCode
+- Building Pure Android OS for Android Devices from SourceCode
-- Building Custom Recovery(TWRP) for Android Devices from SourceCode
+- Building CustomRecovery (TWRP) for Android Devices from SourceCode

 This Repo is for only my Myanmar friends and Tutorials.